Key Takeaways: Dyslexia Keyboard Solutions

 Understanding Dyslexia and Typing Challenges

-Dyslexia affects roughly 1 in 10 people, making reading and writing significantly harder than it needs to be.
+Dyslexia affects an estimated 15–20% of the population to varying degrees—making it one of the most common learning differences in the world.
 When you're dealing with letter reversals, word jumbling, and phonetic confusion, typing becomes more than just putting words on a screen—it becomes a genuine challenge that can affect your confidence at work, school, or even in casual conversations.

 The traditional keyboard setup doesn't account for how dyslexic brains process information.
 You might type "teh" instead of "the" dozens of times a day, or struggle with homophones like "their" and "there."
 These aren't just typos—they're manifestations of how dyslexia affects written communication.
 What's worse is that standard autocorrect often fails to catch these errors because the misspellings don't always follow predictable patterns.